w-klijn/cascaded_exploding_bar_chart/README.md

         explode_label: Print labels between the explode lines
         explode_bg: Give the wedge between the explosion lines a color

     box_size_text_cutoff: Controls the automatic check if text is to big for a box (Default looks ok for standard matplotlib figure size).

-The other options are either text offsets -or- dictionaries forwarded to either axes.bar axes.line or axes.text functions see matplotlib documentation for more information.
+The other options are either text offsets -or- dictionaries forwarded to either axes.bar axes.line or axes.text functions (see matplotlib documentation for more information).

-The "zorder" is used to correct stack the different graphical elements.
+The "zorder" is used to correctly stack the different graphical elements.
 It is not advisable to change these settings.

-It is possible to use names color names instead of the #rgb used for all typesettings EXCEPT the bar color.
-The gradient method is simplistic and will fail for non #rgb entries.
+It is possible to use named color names instead of the #rgb used currently for typesettings EXCEPT the bar color.
+The gradient method for the border is simplistic (borderline buggy / broken) and will fail for non #rgb entries.

 ## Graphical example
 ```